ppicello/llamaindex-mongodb-GPT4All/README.md

 ![header](/docs/header.png?raw=true "header")

 > **Note**
 > I am still very new to LlamaIndex and generative AI in general and the reason why I started this repo was to start learning a bit more on that and start exploring the capabilities we will have in this domain.
-Obviously this is not intended to be production-ready or not even poc-ready I'd say.
+Obviously this is not intended to be production-ready or not even poc-ready.
 This is just a fun experiment!

 This repo contains a Python notebook to show how you can integrate MongoDB with [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/) to use your own private data with tools like ChatGPT.
 Your data are fed into the LLM using a technique called "in-context learning".
 To do so we leverage the Mongo Loader available in [LlamaHub](https://llamahub.ai/l/mongo).
 A big part of this exercise was to demonstrate how you can use a locally running model like [GPT4All](https://gpt4all.io/index.html) instead of OpenAI ChatGPT, and [HuggingFace](https://huggingface.co/) transformers .